Marathon Oil Corporation (MRO) Stock: Evaluating the Market Performance

 MRO) stock’s latest price update

-The stock price of Marathon Oil Corporation (NYSE: MRO) has dropped by -1.35 compared to previous close of 22.25.
-Despite this, the company has seen a fall of -5.75% in its stock price over the last five trading days.
-Barron’s reported on 09/23/22 that APA, Halliburton, and Other Energy Stocks Tumble as Oil Prices Slide
+Marathon Oil Corporation (NYSE: MRO)’s stock price has soared by 0.39 in relation to previous closing price of 22.93.
+Nevertheless, the company has seen a gain of 4.87% in its stock price over the last five trading days.

 MRO’s Market Performance

-Marathon Oil Corporation (MRO) has seen a -5.75% fall in stock performance for the week, with a -7.15% decline in the past month and a -0.23% plunge in the past quarter.
-The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are at 3.13% for MRO.
-The simple moving average for the last 20 days is -5.30% for MRO’s stock, with a simple moving average of -15.72% for the last 200 days.
+MRO’s stock has risen by 4.87% in the past week, with a monthly rise of 3.88% and a quarterly drop of -2.91%.
+The volatility ratio for the week is 2.02% while the volatility levels for the last 30 days are 3.04% for Marathon Oil Corporation.
+The simple moving average for the past 20 days is 0.21% for MRO’s stock, with a -11.30% simple moving average for the past 200 days.

 Analysts’ Opinion of MRO